POPWorldMedia/POPForums/README.md

 A forum and Q&A application with real-time updating, image uploading and private message chat in multiple languages.

-The main branch is now the work-in-progress for future versions running on .NET 8+.
-The v20.x branch is v20.x, running on .NET 7.
-The v19.x branch is v19.x, running on .NET 6.
+The main branch is now the work-in-progress for future versions running on .NET 9+.
+The v21.x branch is v21.x, running on .NET 9.
 If you're looking for the version that works on .NET Framework 4.5+ with MVC 5, check out v13.0.2.

 Roadmap:
-The v20 release has a new OAuth-Only mode that allows the forum to run privately with an external identity provider.
-Much of the rest of the release includes refactoring and more subtle improvements.
+v21 is another iterative release, leaning hard into refactoring and a few performance improvements.
+I've observed fast page rendering, average 20ms on Azure App Service P0v3 and SQL elastic pool at 50 eDTUs and 900k posts.
+Future versions will consider issues in the backlog.

-For the latest information and documentation, and how to get started, check the pages (also in markdown in /docs of source):
+For the latest information and documentation, and how to get started, check the pages (also in markdown in `/docs` of source):
 https://popworldmedia.github.io/POPForums/

 Try it out and make test posts here: